Ornella-Gigante/QuizCraft/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+If you have any doubts in the matter, please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ---